ci-lab-cz/easydock/README.md

 Pipeline:
 - input SMILES are converted in 3D by RDKit, if input is 3D structures in SDF their conformations wil be taken as starting without changes.
-- ligands are protonated by chemaxon at pH 7.4 and the most stable tautomers are generated (optional, requires a Chemaxon license)
+- ligands are protonated by Chemaxon at pH 7.4 and the most stable tautomers are generated (optional, requires a Chemaxon license)
 - molecules are converted in PDBQT format using Meeko
 - docking with `vina`/`gnina`
 - output poses are converted in MOL format and stored into output DB along with docking scores